Joint Research Centre

 The Joint Research Centre (JRC) is the European Commission's science and knowledge service which employs scientists to carry out research in order to provide independent scientific advice and support to European Union (EU) policy.

 Leadership

-The JRC is a directorate-general of the European Commission under the responsibility of Mariya Gabriel, the European Commissioner for Innovation, Research, Culture, Education and Youth.
-The current director-general of the JRC is Stephen Quest, who took office in 2020, succeeding Vladimír Šucha.
-Its Board of Governors assists and advises the director-general on matters relating to the role and the scientific, technical and financial management of the JRC.
+The JRC is a directorate-general of the European Commission under the responsibility of Ekaterina Zaharieva, the European Commissioner for Startups, Research and Innovation.
+The current Director-General of the JRC is Bernard Magenhann.
+Its Board of Governors assists and advises the Director-General on matters relating to the role and the scientific, technical and financial management of the JRC.

 Structure

-Composed of strategy and coordination, knowledge production, knowledge management and support directorates, the JRC is spread across six sites in five EU countries: in Belgium (Brussels and Geel), Germany (Karlsruhe), Italy (Ispra), the Netherlands (Petten), and Spain (Seville).
-Their responsibilities are:
+Composed of scientific, as well as strategy, resource and IT directorates, the JRC is spread across six sites in five EU countries: in Belgium (Brussels and Geel), Germany (Karlsruhe), Italy (Ispra), the Netherlands (Petten), and Spain (Seville).